Joe Bonamassa: Guitar and amplifier collection

 Bonamassa is known for his extensive collection of vintage amplifiers and guitars.
 He started collecting at an early age.
 His parents owned a music shop in upstate New York, which is now called Bonamassa Guitars.
 His first vintage guitar was a 1963 Stratocaster.
 He bought guitars compulsively for a while, including many he would never play, and then sold a lot of them to focus on guitars he could actually use.
 During an online interview in 2020, Bonamassa said that his favorite guitar is his 1951 Fender Telecaster, nicknamed "The Bludgeon" (which has been modified with a humbucking pickup in the neck position).
 In 2021, Fender and Bonamassa announced the release of a limited edition reproduction of "The Bludgeon", by Custom Shop Master Builder Greg Fessler.

-In 2014 he acquired a 1958 Gibson Flying V from Norman Harris of Norman's Rare Guitars.
+In 2014, he acquired a 1958 Gibson Flying V from Norman Harris of Norman's Rare Guitars.
 He named the guitar Amos after the original owner Amos Arthur.
 He plays the rare and valuable guitar in concerts.

 Bonamassa is a collector of Gibson Les Pauls, including nearly a dozen "bursts" (1958–1960 Gibson Les Paul Standard).
 In 2021, Epiphone announced the release of a replica of his 1958 Gibson Les Paul Custom in black.

 Additionally, Bonamassa has a collection of over 100 amplifiers, mostly vintage "tweed" Fender amps.

 Bonamassa affectionately refers to the area of his home with vintage gear as the "Bona-seum".
 "Joe Bonamassa has been playing, buying and collecting vintage guitars and amps for most of his life. ...he has a vast collection, enough to create his own museum of rare and vintage gear: the Bona-seum."

 In a 2019 Guitar World interview, Bonamassa stated that he has more than 400 guitars and 400 amplifiers.

+While Bonamassa is a world-class gear-head, he does not like guitar pedals.
+In a 2017 MusicRadar interview with Bonamassa and Black Country Communion collaborator Glenn Hughes, Bonamassa says:"I’ve really gotten over pedals.
+I can’t keep up with this craze of boutique pedals that make you sound like everything but your guitar.
+I can’t get my head around it.
+So you don’t want to play a guitar [properly] so you buy a box that makes it sound like an algorithm, like you just fired up your computer and you can spend the night staring at your fuckin’ shoes?
+C’mon man… I know I’ll get shit for saying this, but it’s fucking lazy.
+It’s insulting to people who spent 35 years playing and learning, like a lot of players.
+And we continue to work at it!
+These guys can barely play a chord but call themselves soundscapists.
+Get the fuck outta here!
+It’s bullshit.
+There’s so much masking and spin going on there.
+Can we get real for a minute?
+What do you actually play?
+Pick up an acoustic guitar… try that!"